Maine CDC reports 36 more coronavirus cases, no new deaths

-The Maine Center for Disease Control and Prevention on Saturday reported 36 new cases of the novel coronavirus, a slight increase that coincided with a fall in hospitalizations around the state.
+The Maine Center for Disease Control and Prevention on Sunday reported 36 new cases of the novel coronavirus, the fifth straight day with 30 or more new cases reported.

-Subtracting numbers of people who have recovered – 2,152 – and died, there were 505 active cases on Saturday.
+Subtracting the number of people who have recovered – 2,173 – and died, there were 520 active cases on Sunday, an increase of 15 from the day before.

 In southern Maine, which has seen more cases than other parts of the state, major hospitals are far below their peaks of COVID-19 patients.
 Maine Medical Center in Portland had between eight and 11 patients during the week ending Thursday, down from a peak of 35 that the hospital reached twice, in early April and late May.

-There were only 29 people hospitalized with COVID-19 across Maine on Saturday, compared to 60 just two weeks earlier.

-Another key indicator, the total positivity rate for COVID-19 tests, has continued to fall even as testing capacity expands.
-Dr. Nirav Shah, director of the Maine CDC, said Saturday on Twitter that only 3.77 percent of tests conducted the day before had come up positive.
+Another key indicator, the total positivity rate for COVID-19 tests, has continued to fall as testing capacity expands.
+Dr. Nirav Shah, director of the Maine CDC, said Sunday on Twitter that only 2.94 percent of 1,529 tests conducted the day before had come up positive.
+Maine’s state laboratory is poised to have the ability to conduct over 4,500 tests daily.

-The current #COVID19 point positivity rate for PCR tests is 3.77%, based on 1513 tests conducted yesterday. #Maine.

 Meanwhile, the reopening has sparked conversations about how to divvy up relief funds, as well as who has the authority to guide individual reopening decisions, especially in school districts.

-The Maine Department of Education this past week said it, and not individual districts, would decide how and when to bring students back to school.
+The Maine Department of Education last week said it, and not individual districts, would decide how and when to bring students back to school.

-Several superintendents, including those in Gorham and Freeport, said their teachers and students would much prefer to return to in-person learning.
+Several superintendents, including those in Gorham and Freeport, said their teachers and students would much prefer to return to in-person learning, something a small, private school in South Freeport, which is also a child care center, has been doing since since May 20.
 Going back to school may be possible, the department said, but only with a long list of precautions that includes face masks, rigorous cleaning, physical distancing, and added ventilation to bring outside air into classrooms.

 As the normally lucrative summer vacation season gets underway, tourism and hospitality industry leaders are asking for a significant piece of the federal aid intended to pay for Maine’s coronavirus costs.